You want smart political talk without the meltdowns?

 I'm doing good.

-How are you doing?
+How you doing?

-Uh but um I have been in regular touch with you, and um I'm glad you're doing well.
+Uh, but um, I have been in regular touch with you, and um, I'm glad you're doing well.

-I don't know if you want to tell talk about it or not, but you've been through a lot.
+I don't know if you want to talk about it or not, but you've been through a lot.

-I've been through a lot.
+I've been through a lot, but you was right there.

 I'm telling you, I am so thankful for you and my family.

-Uh yeah, I've been through cancer, bad cancer, and Sean knew all about it, and he's been supportive.
+Uh, yeah, I've been through cancer, bad cancer, and Sean knew all about it, and he's been supportive.

-No, Ted, you can tell everybody everything.
+No, Tay, you can tell everybody everything.

 You yelled at me for making you get on an airplane to go see other doctors.

-You do remember that, right?
+You yelled at me, you do remember that, right?

 Yes, I did that.

-I saw I sent you to my doctors because I didn't like your doctors.
+I sent you to my doctors because I didn't like your doctors.

-I made but but you weren't thanking me at the time.
+But but you weren't thanking me at the time, you were cussing me out.

 Well, you were you're you let's just say you were rather angry.